 As most of the smart guys in this space already know, there’s a lot of marketing behind this tech but very little real implementation.
 So, you might wonder, what are these major platforms and technology providers selling when they’re talking about machine learning and artificial intelligence?

 In most cases, as you might guess, they are offering up sophisticated algorithmic solutions (or maybe unsophisticated, who knows).
 The truth is, the solutions are really only as good as the data that goes in.
 Algorithms written by humans, filled with imperfect (fake) data are unlikely to help many businesses.

 Most manufacturers know this, that’s why few are pulling the trigger on these major implementations.
 In fact, most are happy to listen to Deloitte pitch the future of these projects but know deep down that the project would costs hundreds of thousands (if not millions) and would likely never work the way it worked in the slide presentation.

 It is nearly impossible for most manufacturers today to go from where they’re at right now to a complete digital transformation with operational machine learning embedded in their manufacturing processes.
 They know this.
 Systems are disconnected, some data is still collected manually in spreadsheets, and even if the data is all centralized in one place, it isn’t currently being interpreted or distributed to the people that need it in a way in which they can use it.

-This all means that the jump from where most manufacturers are today to a full fledged smart factory 2.0 is a massive one.
-There has to be steps in between these stages.
+This all means that the jump from where most manufacturers are today to a full-fledged smart factory 2.0 is a massive one.
+There have to be steps in between these stages.

 Major integrators and consultants would be more than happy to quote you a price for taking you from where you are today to that smart factory promised above, but we both know what that will look like.
 Even if you can foot the bill, does anyone want to sign up for that project…. yeah, absolutely no one ever.